farmera/sare_grant/post_processing_steps.md

 * Lorem ipsum dolor sit amet

+__Figure 4__ below serves to compare two NDVI images taken early in the growth season, at Day 6 following treatment and at Day 21.

 ![](img/04-25_ndvi.png)
 ![](img/05-25_ndvi.png)
 ###### Figure 4.
 Comparison of NDVI images from April 25, 2017 and May 25, 2017.